The Internet wants to keep you ‘doom-scrolling.’ Here’s how to break free.

 This is further complicated by another element of app design: rewards.
 “As you scroll, occasionally you get rewarded,” McLaughlin writes.
 “That reward could be a cute photo of a baby or a puppy, but even emotions like outrage can feel like a reward.
 A continuous social media feed is designed to give you just enough of those rewards to keep you there.”

-While doom-scrolling illustrates how technology has been designed to work against us, McLaughlin says, understanding our basic cognitive limits can help us design technology that better supports us.
+Doom-scrolling illustrates how technology has been designed to work against us, McLaughlin says, but understanding our basic cognitive limits can help us design technology that better supports us.
 For example, making infinite scrolling an option that has to be turned on — rather than the default — would be better for users.

 Hacking technology to stop